epfldata/SimulationEngine/README.md

   * Extend the lifter and override the method liftCodeOther
   and handle there your created algos.
 * You can call following additional functions:
-  * handleMessages() ... handles all messages received
+  * asyncMessage(message) ... send a nonblocking message.
+Please checkout the example in folder nb_methods_example/ for how it is used
   * waitTurns(x) ... the actor waits for x steps
 * It is required to use waitTurns at least once in a loop, like while(true), otherwise this actor will not stop its step